Seahawks reportedly agree to trade Russell Wilson to Broncos

-In one of the biggest trades in Seattle sports history, the Seahawks are trading quarterback Russell Wilson to the Denver Broncos for a package that includes multiple first-round picks, according to multiple reports.
+In one of the biggest — if not the biggest — trade in Seattle sports history, the Seahawks have reportedly agreed to deal quarterback Russell Wilson to Denver for a mammoth haul of five draft picks and three players that includes two first-round picks and Denver quarterback Drew Lock.

-The NFL Network reported that the deal has been in the works for several weeks and will include at least two first-round picks, additional picks and players being sent to Seattle.
+The NFL Network reported that the deal has been in the works for several weeks and came to fruition Tuesday after Denver learned it would not be able to get Aaron Rodgers, who agreed to a four-year deal worth $200 million to stay with Green Bay.

-It remains unclear what the full details of the haul is for Wilson but it is expected to include Denver’s first-round pick this year, selection No. 9, which will allow Seattle to draft for a quarterback this year.
+That contact was also likely to serve as a starting point for any future talks between Wilson and Seattle — he had two years remaining on his contract — and likely also played a role in the Seahawks deciding to move on from Wilson knowing that it might be able to get its best package in return for Wilson now rather than waiting a year.

+According to FoxSports and the NFL Network, Seattle will also send a fourth-round pick to Denver while getting three players, including Lock, as well as two first-rounders, two second-rounders and a fifth.
+Lock, a second-round pick of the Broncos in 2019, has an 8-13 record as a starter, including 0-3 in 2021.

 The NFL Network reported that Wilson will waive the his no-trade clause and allow the trade to happen.

-ESPN reported that the Seahawks will receive Denver quarterback Drew Lock as part of the deal.
-Lock is entering his fourth season in the NFL and has an 8-13 record as a starter.

-The NFL Network further reported that once Green Bay re-signed Aaron Rodgers earlier Tuesday that the deal between the Broncos and Seahawks came to fruition — Denver had also been in talks with the Packers about Rodgers.
-Green Bay and Rodgers agreed to a new deal Tuesday said to be worth $200 million over four years.
-That contract was likely to set a template for any future negotiations between Seattle and Wilson.

-Seattle coach Pete Carroll said last week the Seahawks “had no intention” to trade Wilson but the team never said definitively that Wilson would not be traded.
+Seattle coach Pete Carroll said last week the Seahawks “had no intention” to trade Wilson but the team never said definitively that Wilson would not be traded and that general manager John Schneider had told teams that Seattle “was not shopping the quarterback.”

-According to the NFL Network, Seattle had at least two other offers for Wilson, including one that was reported last week from Washington.
+But the Seahawks stopped short of saying Wilson wold not be dealt, and according to the NFL Network, Seattle had at least two other offers for Wilson, including one that was reported last week from Washington.

-But the NFL Network reported that Denver was Wilson’s preferred destination due in part to the team’s core of young receivers and its defense.
+The NFL Network reported that Denver was Wilson’s preferred destination due in part to the team’s core of young receivers and its defense.

 The trade means Wilson will still play a game in Seattle next season as the Broncos are on the list of Seahawks home opponents in 2022.